 In either case, you’ll almost certainly have more headaches, and spend more money, than if you would have known about the problem and had it repaired before negotiations began.
 You could save thousands by simply being able to shop around and get competitive bids from contractors, rather than being forced into paying for a rush job at the last minute.
 At Home Inspection Carolina we will pre-inspect your home, provide you with 10 copies of the report to put on the counter for potential buyer.
-We also send a “just inspected” flyer out to our data base.

-We also put a pre-inspected sign in the front yard.
 Home Inspection Carolina’s prelisting inspection is really a premarketing inspection.
 A certified pre-inspected house has a higher perceived value than a regular house.
 Our premarketing inspection has many advantages

 You will also benefit from simply offering certain items as is.
 Often, you can negotiate with a buyer to accept items in the current condition by stipulating that they are reflected in the purchase price.
 But that same buyer may walk away from the deal if the conditions come as a surprise, after an offer has already been made.
 If the home is inspected before the house goes on the market you will be aware of the condition of the house before an offer is made.